 - 2 x 3

 And there are two crop orientation options:

-As before, you can use the keyboard shortcut to cycle between the different overlays, by holding down shift and clicking O on the keyboard.
+As before, you can use the keyboard shortcut to cycle between the different crop overlays, by holding down shift and clicking O on the keyboard.

 How do I copy a crop in Lightroom?

 I’m always looking for faster ways of editing in Lightroom Classic to speed up my post production workflow.
 Syncing adjustments is key to this.